Replenio Help Center

 Migrating from Stocky

 Switching over from Shopify's Stocky?
-You're welcome here, and moving across is straightforward.
-Stocky is being discontinued on August 31, 2026, so it's worth doing this before then while you can still get to your data.
+You're welcome here, and most of the move comes out of a single file.
+Stocky stops working on August 31, 2026, so it's worth doing this while you can still open it.
+If you're still weighing your options, see the Stocky alternative comparison.
 Here's the plan:

 Step 4: Set up your workflow